makerfactoryio/docs/docs/development-boards/esp32/program.md

 ## Install the extension for ESP32

-Now you could install the development extension for the ESP32 into the Arduino IDE.
+Now you can install the development extension for the ESP32 at the Arduino IDE.
 Go to *Tools > Board > Boards Manager...*

 | IDE | Boards Manager |
 | --- | --- |